|Event Date||23rd September 2020|

 Covid-19 has forced a re-engineering of healthcare in all settings and accelerated 20 years of change in the NHS over the space of a few short months.

 Optimising clinical systems and enabling patients to self-monitor, to aid the early identification and timely management of deteriorating patients (including those with Covid-19) in the community is a critical step in reducing avoidable deaths from all conditions.

 This new ‘norm’ across the NHS involves the use of remote assessments, patient empowerment and monitoring – including pulse oximetry to pick up silent hypoxia – with both acute conditions (like Covid-19) and chronic diseases.

 Supported by our regional deteriorating patient group, this webinar brings you examples of innovative ways to assess and manage patients in the community with suspected Covid-19.

-Trish Greenhalgh, Professor of Primary Healthcare Sciences, University of Oxford, will update on RECAP (Remote Covid Assessment in Primary Care) an assessment tool that provides an early warning score.
+Trish Greenhalgh, Professor of Primary Healthcare Sciences, University of Oxford, updated on RECAP (Remote Covid Assessment in Primary Care) an assessment tool that provides an early warning score.

 Trish says: “We developed the RECAP tool because of concerns that COVID-19 presents differently to other serious infectious illnesses and so may not be accurately classified on tools like NEWS2.
 We still don’t know how accurate RECAP is in patients with COVID-19 (or in patients suspected of COVID-19 who actually have something else), but we do know that the tool reflects the professional consensus of over 100 doctors, nurses and paramedics who regularly assess acutely unwell and breathless people with possible COVID-19.”